In this guide, we’ll explain how to use the password generator HTTP POST, and also fix any issues that you face with it.

-An ideal HTTP post campaign sequence
+An ideal HTTP POST campaign sequence

-Ideally, we suggest users to first apply any access tags, then run the HTTP post, add a delay timer of 1 minute, and then send a welcome email in that order.
+Ideally, we suggest users to first apply any access tags, then run the HTTP POST, add a delay timer of 1 minute, and then send a welcome email in that order.

-Here’s how it should look like:
+Here’s how it should be setup:

-This sequence is ideal because it will first apply the tag to your contact, then it will generate the password, and the delay timer would ensure that the HTTP post has enough time to generate the password and then send the Welcome email.
+This sequence is ideal because it will first apply the tag to your contact, then it will generate the password, and the delay timer would ensure that the HTTP POST has enough time to generate the password and then send the Welcome email.

 If you’re following these instructions but you’re still facing a problem with password generation, then continue reading this article.